t3solution/t3sbootstrap/readMe.md

 #### Installation using Composer

 The recommended way to install the extension is by using Composer.
-In your Composer based TYPO3 project root, just do `composer require t3sbs/t3sbootstrap`.
+In your Composer based TYPO3 project root, just do

+	composer require t3sbs/t3sbootstrap

 #### Installation as extension from TYPO3 Extension Repository (TER)